 Colorful spring bulbs are the cure for those winter doldrums.
-Bulbs planted now will make dazzling beds of bright neon colors blooming from February to May.
+Bulbs planted in the fall will make dazzling beds of bright neon colors blooming from February to May.
 February brings crocus, snowdrops and grape hyacinths pushing their way through late winter snows.
 March has trumpeting daffodils of yellow and white along with hyacinths exploding with fragrance to fill the fresh spring air.
 Tulips, blooming from March to Mid-May, can be used as borders or mass plantings.
 All Grass Pad Warehouses have thousands of tulips available in multiple bloom times, heights and colors.
-September thru November is the time to get to the Grass Pad for the best selection in Kansas City.
-Holland bulbs shipped straight from Sassenheim to Grass Pad Warehouses have just arrived.
-Warehouses full of the very best quality tulip bulbs at cheaper than internet prices with no saw dust.
-Our Dutch Uncle selects only the best for tulips, daffodils and crocus for Kansas City.
+September thru November is the time to get to the Grass Pad for the best selection in the Midwest.
+Holland bulbs shipped straight from Sassenheim to Grass Pad Warehouses arrive in September.
+Warehouses full of the very best quality tulip bulbs at cheaper than internet prices with no sawdust.
+Our Dutch Uncle selects only the best for tulips, daffodils and crocus.
 Bring your catalogs and compare.

 When: At the Grass Pad we begin to stock our spring-flowering bulbs around the first of September, and we’d suggest buying them as soon as they become available.
 This will allow you to store them in ideal conditions in a cool, dark, dry place with good air circulation until it’s time to plant.